 Understanding HTTP Authentication Basic and Digest

 HTTP authentication uses methodologies via which web servers and browsers securely exchanges the credentials like usernames and passwords.
-HTTP authentication or we can also call it as Digest Authentication follows the predefined methods/standards which use encoding techniques and MD5 cryptographic hashing over HTTP protocol.
+HTTP authentication, also known as Digest Authentication, implements the predefined methods/standards that use encoding techniques and MD5 cryptographic hashing over the HTTP protocol.

 In this article, we are covering the methodologies/standards used for HTTP Authentication.